aws/aws-durable-execution-docs/README.md

-# AWS durable functions developer documentation source
+# AWS Lambda durable functions developer documentation source

 This repository contains the source for the AWS Durable Execution SDK documentation website, providing comprehensive guides and references for